The American Academy of Pediatric Dentistry Recommends…

 you will be greeted immediately by our friendly staff.
 We will take you on a tour of the office, allowing your child to become familiar with their surroundings.
 We will begin by gaining and establishing trust with your child using behavior management strategies such as “Tell-Show-Do” and “Positive Reinforcement.”
 Your child will be shown all of the instruments we will be using today and how they work, often demonstrating their use on the child’s hand first.

-You will meet Dr. Brad,
+You will meet your dentist,

 who will perform a comprehensive exam.
 Your child’s age and comfort level will help determine the length of their appointment.
 Younger, more nervous children may sit in their parents lap for their cleaning and exam.
 Our goal is to establish the dentist’s office as a safe, friendly place.
 Depending on your child’s specific needs, we may also take images using our low-dose digital imaging system.

-Dr. Brad will review all of the findings with you.
+Your dentist will review all of the findings with you.

-He will discuss the cavity process, diet, hygiene, thumb-sucking, pacifier use, fluoride exposure and answer any questions you may have.
+They will discuss the cavity process, diet, hygiene, thumb-sucking, pacifier use, fluoride exposure and answer any questions you may have.
 Your involvement in your child’s health care is extremely important to us.
 You and the doctor will work together to create a specific treatment or preventative plan that is best for your family.
 After the appointment is completed your child will be given a gift bag and a token to pick out a prize from the toy tower!